 Team: Teresa Vogl, Jun.-Prof. Dr. Heike Kalesse-Los

-PICNICC’s goal is to improve our understanding of aerosol effects on microphysical growth processes in mixed-phase clouds.
-Based on a combination of radar polarimetry, dual-frequency Doppler radar and lidar observations from a clean, pristine site in Punta Arenas (Chile, 53°S,71°W) and an aerosol-burden site in Limassol (Cyprus, 35°N,33°E), the contrasts in the microphysical fingerprints of mixed-phase clouds, specifically of pristine ice formation, riming and aggregation, are studied.
-The investigations are supported by high-resolved numerical weather simulations using the ICON-NWP model with two-moment microphysics, which are used to evaluate the impact of aerosol variations on cloud microphysics over the two field sites.
-Polarimetric, Doppler-capable radar forward operators, such as PAMTRA or CR-SIM, will be used to transfer the simulation results into observational space.
+The PICNICC project’s goal is to improve our understanding of aerosol effects on microphysical growth processes in mixed-phase clouds.
+For this purpose, Doppler radar and lidar observations from a clean, pristine site in Punta Arenas (Chile, 53°S,71°W) and an aerosol-burden site in Leipzig (Germany, 51°N, 12°E), are compared and the contrasts in the microphysical fingerprints of mixed-phase clouds, specifically of pristine ice formation, riming and aggregation, are studied.

 Our main hypothesis is, that the availability of ice nucleating particles (INP) drives the process by which ice grows in clouds in the temperature range between 0°C and -40°C, where liquid water can be present.
 When high concentrations of INPs are available, we expect clouds to glaciate at higher temperatures (Seifert et al., 2010; Kanitz et al., 2011), leading to aggregation being the dominant growth process.
 Opposed to this, if there is a scarcity in INP, liquid water layers will be more persistent.
 As a result, riming will occur more frequently than in high-INP conditions.